Jusuf Nurkic NBA Preview vs. the Spurs

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's dive into the prop bets available for Nurkic, using stats and trends to make good predictions.
+Let's break down the prop bets available for Nurkic, using stats and trends to make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.